cbor-wg/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

    In CDE, there is no special handling of NaN values, except a clarification that the
-   Preferred Serialization rules also apply to NaNs (with zero or non-zero payloads), using the canonical encoding of NaNs as defined in Section 6.2.1 of {{IEEE754}}.
+   Preferred Serialization rules also apply to NaNs (with zero or non-zero payloads), using the encoding of NaNs as defined in Section 6.2.1 of {{IEEE754}}.
    Specifically, this means that shorter forms of encodings for a NaN are used when that can be achieved by only removing trailing zeros